-Photos taken in Ryrkaypiy in Chukotka, Russia show an estimated 5,000 walruses hauled out in that spot, while across in Alaska, thousands more are hauled out near the village of Point Lay.
+Photos taken in Ryrkaypiy in Chukotka, Russia show an estimated 5,000 walruses hauled out in that spot, while across the strait in the United States, thousands more are hauled out near the village of Point Lay, Alaska.
 Villagers in both places are working to protect resting walrus herds from curious onlookers, as walruses hauled out in such large numbers on beaches are prone to being stampeded, killing smaller animals in the crush.

-“This past July was the second warmest on record for Alaska,” says Pete Ewins, WWF Arctic Species specialist.
+“This past July was the second warmest on record for Alaska,” said Pete Ewins, WWF Arctic species specialist.
 “So it’s not surprising that we’re seeing these animals on the beaches quite early.
-While haul outs can be potentially dangerous to the animals gathered on shore, we’re concerned about what events such as these mean for the health of the entire Arctic marine system.”
+While haulouts can be potentially dangerous to the animals gathered on shore, we’re concerned about what events such as these mean for the health of the entire Arctic marine system.”

-The haul outs are also happening just days before President Obama and a variety of foreign ministers and other senior representatives visit the region to attend the US government hosted GLACIER meeting.
-During their visit they discuss the changing climate of the region and the need to come together and support a strong climate deal during the global climate negotiations in Paris.
+The haulouts are also happening just days before US President Barack Obama, foreign ministers and other senior representatives visit the region to attend a US government hosted Arctic meeting known as GLACIER.
+During their visit, they will discuss the changing climate of the region and the need to come together and support a strong climate deal during the global climate negotiations in Paris.

 Watch: Walruses stampede at a haulout in Ryrkaypiy, Russia in 2009